 They’re protected by a PIN and often include other security measures, such as a screen for viewing transaction details and buttons on the device for manually verifying transactions.

-This software wallet creates the transactions but cannot sign them — which is where the second part, the physical hardware wallet that contains your private keys, comes in.
+This software wallet creates the transactions but can’t sign them — which is where the second part, the physical hardware wallet that contains your private keys, comes in.
 The transaction must be sent to your offline hardware wallet, verified by you and signed by the device before it can be completed.

-Must read: Hot or Cold?
+Hot or Cold?

-A hot wallet is any wallet that has an active connection to, or is hosted, on the Internet.
-These wallets are more abundant than cold wallets and are often more user friendly.
-Thanks to their connection to the Internet, moving funds in and out of these wallets is quick and easy.
+A hot wallet is any wallet that has an active connection to, or is hosted, on the internet.
+Hot wallets are more common than cold wallets and are often more user-friendly.
+Thanks to their connection to the internet, moving funds in and out of these wallets is quick and easy.

-While considered more secure than a hot wallet, cold wallets are often slow to use, require a physical object and can be damaged in ways hot wallets cannot.
+While considered more secure than a hot wallet, cold wallets are often slow to use, require a physical object and can be damaged in ways hot wallets can’t.
 Hardware wallets are a particular type of cold wallet, popular for their additional security and redundancy features.

 If you’ve decided that offline storage in a hardware wallet is the best option, the next step is actually choosing a wallet.
 There are several reputable options available, so make sure you consider the following factors when deciding which one is right for you:

 - Security features.
-How secure is the wallet and what features does it offer?
+How secure is the wallet, and what features does it offer?
 Is it secured by a PIN?
 Does it include its own screen?
 Can you verify transactions by manually pressing buttons?
 Have there ever been any reported instances of security breaches involving the wallet?

 - Ease of use.
 Consider how easy the wallet is to set up and use.
-If you don’t completely understand the processes involved, there’s always the very real risk of losing some or all of your funds.
+If you don’t completely understand the processes involved, there’s always the very real risk of losing some or all your funds.
 With this in mind, make sure the wallet makes it as simple and straightforward as possible to keep track of your crypto holdings.

 - Supported operating systems.
 Is the device compatible with the operating system you’re running on your computer or smartphone?

 - Independent reviews.
 Do your research to find some independent reviews of any wallet you’re considering.
 What do those reviewers list as the wallet’s pros and cons?
-What problems (if any) have they had when using it and do they recommend it?
+What problems (if any) have they had when using it, and do they recommend it?